argilla-io/argilla/argilla-sdk/docs/guides/how_to_guides/record.md

 ```

 !!! tip "Delete records based on a query"
-    It can be very useful to avoid eliminating records with answers.
+    It can be very useful to avoid eliminating records with responses.

     > For more information about the query syntax, check this [how-to guide](query_export.md).